ErikOnBike/CodeParadise/docs/Getting started.md

 Every presenter knows its model (through method `#model`) and view (through method `#view`).
 It also knows its application (through method `#application`) to allow access to the session information.
 The parent and child presenters can also be accessed, but this is often not necessary.

-Below is an example from the `CpPresentationPresenter` class which is the application presenter for a presentation.
+Below is an example from the `CpPresentationPresenter` class which is the application presenter for a slideshow/presentation.
 It will render the current slide, a slide carousel (which is shown floating on top of the slide) and the title (which becomes part of the browser's tab):

 ```Smalltalk
 renderView